Official Philippines Chart

 The Official Philippines Chart is a record chart launched in February 2025 by the International Federation of the Phonographic Industry (IFPI).
-Based on data from BMAT, the chart reflects the 20 most-streamed songs in Philippines.
-It is a part of the Official Southeast Asia Charts, a collection of record charts by the IFPI in six Southeast Asia (SEA) countries.
+Based on data from BMAT, the chart reflects the 20 most-streamed songs in the Philippines.
+It is part of the Official Southeast Asia Charts, a collection of record charts by the IFPI in six Southeast Asian (SEA) countries.

 History

-As part of Official Southeast Asian Charts, the Official Philippines Charts was launched in February 19, 2025 in Bonifacio Global City in Taguig.
-On launching day, several well known artist in Original Pilipino Music were included in the initial rankings including Arthur Nery, Cup of Joe, Bini, Dionela, Maki, TJ Montrede, Flow G, Al James, Ben&Ben, and Hev Abi.
-All were listed among the top ten local songs and artist of 2024.
+As part of Official Southeast Asian Charts, the Official Philippines Chart was launched in February 19, 2025 in Bonifacio Global City in Taguig.
+On launching day, several well known local artists were included in the initial rankings such as Arthur Nery, Cup of Joe, Bini, Dionela, Maki, TJ Monterde, Flow G, Al James, Ben&Ben, and Hev Abi.
+All were listed among the top ten local songs and artists of 2024.

 Methodology

 The chart tracks streams from Apple Music, Deezer, Spotify, and YouTube Music.
 Streams are weighted to take into account differences between streams from free or paid accounts.
 Data from BMAT are collected weekly from Friday to Thursday, with charts of the 20 most-streamed songs published the following Tuesday on the official website and social media platforms.
 Music downloads and purchases of physical music do not count towards the charts, and different versions or remixes of songs are grouped together for charting purposes.
 To be eligible to chart, more than 30 seconds of a song must be streamed.
 The data collection period runs from Friday to Thursday, with the rankings released on their website and official Southeast Asia social media pages the following Tuesday.